Pallamano Trieste 1970

 Pallamano Trieste 1970 is an Italian handball club from Trieste, that plays in the Serie A Gold.
 It is the most titled team in the history of Italian handball, with 17 "Scudetti", 6 Italian cups and 1 league cup.

 History

 The club was founded in 1970 and after six years won his first championship.
 From 1993 to 1997 won five consecutive championships, a record that is still unbeaten in Italy.

-It participated in sixteen editions of the EHF Champions League and reached the semifinals of the EHF Challenge Cup in 2004, when it was eliminated by the Swedish team Skövde.
+It participated in sixteen editions of the EHF Champions League and reached the semifinals of the EHF Challenge Cup in 2004, when it was eliminated by the Swedish team IFK Skövde.

-In 2024 relegated for the first time in its history to the second league.
+In 2024 relegated for the first time in its history to the second league, but the following season it won the championship and was immediately promoted to the first division.